zautumnz/luvi/README.md

 2. Config's root property
 3. Current directory

-    $ lv -p 1337
+    $ luvi -p 1337
   Port to listen for incoming requests.
   To serve on ports below 1024, you will need to launch as root.

-### .lv.json
+### .luvi.json

 **Single server configuration**.
 To configure a single server you can declare server-related options directly as a JSON object: `{"root": "public",  "port": 8080}`.

-The object will be passed through directly to the **lv** library.
+The object will be passed through directly to the **luvi** library.
 For a list of the options that can be used see the API documentation below.

 _(Note that because functions cannot be used in JSON, some options from the API are only accessible through JavaScript.)_